In the middle of the desert you can say anything you want

 Obsidian templates

-To use the python file, I added to Templater a “System command user function” 3 add_tags
+To use the python file, I added to Templater a “System command user function”3add_tags with this code:

 It calls the python file and passes to it the location of the currently edited file.